-"For a tourist going to Hegra, you need to know more than seeing the tombs and the inscriptions and then coming away without knowing who produced them and when," said David Graf, a Nabataean specialist, archeologist, and professor at the University of Miami.
+"For a tourist going to Hegra, you need to know more than seeing the tombs and the inscriptions and then coming away without knowing who produced them and when," said David Graf, a Nabataean specialist, archaeologist, and professor at the University of Miami.

-"It should evoke in any good tourist with any kind of intellectual curiosity: who produced these tombs?
+"It should evoke in any good tourist with any kind of intellectual curiosity: Who produced these tombs?
 Who are the people who created Hegra?
 Where did they come from?
 How long were they here?
 To have the context of Hegra is very important."

-"The reason we don't know much about them is because we don't have books or sources written by them that tell us about the way they lived and died and worshipped their gods," said Laila Nehmé, an archeologist and co-director of the Hegra Archeological Project, which is a collaboration between the French and Saudi governments to excavate the site.
+"The reason we don't know much about them is because we don't have books or sources written by them that tell us about the way they lived and died and worshipped their gods," said Laila Nehmé, an archaeologist and co-director of the Hegra Archeological Project, which is a collaboration between the French and Saudi governments to excavate the site.

 "We have some sources that are external, so people who talk about them.
 They did not leave any large mythological texts like the ones we have for Gilgamesh and Mesopotamia.
 We don't have their mythology."